 What is Prime Rib?

 Prime Rib is one of the best cuts of beef, graded by the USDA as PRIME beef.
 As a result, it's an expensive cut of meat, served for special occasions like Thanksgiving, Christmas or Father's Day.
 Usually cooked medium-rare (like this recipe below).
 You don't want to mess this recipe up!
 The cooking time is very important!
+Just like in this Grilled Tomahawk Steak.

 How to Season Prime Rib